Skip to content

 LDAP_BASE_DN=ou=users,dc=example,dc=com

-# Filter to find a user by their username (input from login form)
+# How do we find a user by their username?

 LDAP_USER_FILTER=(uid=%s)